lvzrr/Proyects/enc/README.md

-#  Encryptor
+# ENC
-Just a C program to encrypt files and generate keys for them
+Encrypt and decrypt files using randomly generated keys